K-Winkles/EDSA-Traffic-Analysis-and-Visualization/README.md

 ## EDSA-Traffic-Analysis-and-Visualization

 This mini-project is an exercise in the use of Python and some of its tools.
+More than that, the data extracted by the script will most iikely be of use later on.

 #### Data Extraction
   * Beautiful Soup